 Presently there is uncertainty as to the legal means open to Council in order for it to recover the costs incurred in the monitoring of farm dairies with respect to the Permitted Activity Rules.
-At present Council has determined that we do not have a robust method to rely on although other regional Councils are exploring charging for such monitoring.
-Therefore programme costs for permitted activity monitoring are presently covered by the general rate.
+At present this Council does not charge for inspections where the farms are fully compliant however is utilising the re-inspection fee contained in the Schedule of Charges when non compliance is detected and requires revisits.
+This fee does not apply to the time associated with undertaking the enforcement process.
+As the majority of farms are achieving full compliance it is fair to say that programme costs for permitted activity monitoring are presently borne by Council.

-The costs associated with consent monitoring are recovered by way of a Section 36 (RMA) charge.
+For the seven remaining consented activities the costs associated with monitoring are recovered by way of annual charges.